Chapter 1:

 “Melanie!”

-Huh?
-I couldn’t hear clearly anymore.
-My ears were already failing.
-And yet… this voice, why was it so comforting?
+The voice cut off, muffled by my failing ears.
+And yet… this voice.
+Why was it so comforting?
 A strange feeling of déjà vu washed over me, as if I had known this sound all my life, though my memory betrayed me.

 Hot tears began streaming down my face, burning my frozen skin.
 Why?
 Why was I crying?
 I wanted to open my eyes, but no matter how hard I fought, my body refused.